 Flash Module with DRAM Buffer

 Cervoz designs an additional DRAM chip into specific flash modules to increase both the products’ performance and endurance.
-A DRAM chip in a flash module has exactly the same function as a cache in a hard disk.
-Whilst the flash module is in operation the controller throws small data into the DRAM chip for immediate responses; the DRAM chip acts as a directory that assists the controller to allocate data to the assigned positions.
+A DRAM chip in a flash module functions the way a cache does in hard disk.
+While the flash module is in operation, the controller throws small amounts of data into the DRAM chip.
+In turn, the chip acts as a directory that assists in allocating the data to the assigned positions.
 With the assist of the DRAM, the response time is shortened, and thus performance improved.